-TOPEKA, Kan. — The American Civil Liberties Union filed a federal lawsuit today arguing that a Kansas law requiring a high school educator to certify that she won’t boycott Israel violates her First Amendment rights.
+TOPEKA, Kan. — The American Civil Liberties Union filed a federal lawsuit today arguing that a Kansas law requiring a public school educator to certify that she won’t boycott Israel violates her First Amendment rights.

 The law, which took effect on July 1, requires that any person or company that contracts with the state submit a written certification that they are “not currently engaged in a boycott of Israel.”